nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons
-2. AddressBook shows a list of persons
+2. InsurancePal shows a list of persons
 3. User requests to add revenue to a specific person in the list
-4. AddressBook adds revenue to the person
+4. InsurancePal adds revenue to the person

    Use case ends.